 Ideally it's best for us to eat the sit-down meal at the same time that you eat, instead of afterwards.
 While that admittedly, may be slightly awkward for us standing in the buffet line with our couples, it's actually really important because it ensures that I'm also completely ready as soon as you're done eating to shoot the candids, the first dance etc. All of my couples seem totally fine not having shots of themselves mid-mouthful, so it works out really well for everyone. :)

 Also keep in mind that if we need to find a place to sit outside of the reception area, it will take us longer to get back if say, changes to the time line happen and the first dance happens early.
 Clients have set us up at a table in the back of the room or even with the guests sometimes.
 This isn't necessary, but if it's possible, it's ideal - please let the venue know in advance.

 What if we need you to stay longer?

 If you realize on the day that everyone is having too much fun and you need me to stay longer, just let me know!
 Additional coverage is available at $650 an hour and instead of your having to bust out a checkbook on the dance floor, I can send an invoice after the event date for the over time.

 When do we receive our edited images?

 You'll receive the images via an online gallery (or dvd if you opted for that) within 12 weeks of the wedding date.
-You'll receive a few teasers on my facebook page before that time.
+There will be a teaser likely on my instagram @lindabbott.la.
 Please feel free to follow me there and keep up on my photo adventures.